Daily Times-Advocate: North County Times (1995-2013)

 In 1995, Tribune Publishing sold its Southern California holdings, including its largest one, the Times-Advocate, to Howard Publications.
 At the time of the sale, the Times-Advocate had a circulation of 40,000.
-Oceanside's North County Blade-Citizen and the Times-Advocate were merged that year to form the North County Times.
-That paper ceased publication as a separate title in 2013 when it was bought by The San Diego Union-Tribune and merged into the larger paper to become its North County edition.
+Following the sale, the Times-Advocate, The Californian, and the Fallbrook Enterprise were merged with North County Blade-Citizen of Oceanside to form the North County Times.
+The Times originally published nine local zoned editions, while another edition serving Southwest Riverside County retained The Californian masthead.